malavikav8/DataAnalytics-Project-AviationAccidents/README.txt

 Ensure all the modules listed are present and installed prior to executing.
-Listed modules: numpy, pandas, matplotlib, seaborn, plotly, warnings, sklearn If any module is missing, install it from the command prompt.
+Listed modules: numpy, pandas, matplotlib, seaborn, plotly, warnings, sklearn If any module is missing, install it from the command prompt (run as admin)
 syntax:
 	pip install xyz